SpikeInterface/spikeinterface/doc/import.rst

     from spikeinterface.extractors import read_binary

 As mentioned this approach only imports exactly what you plan on using so it is the most minimalist.
 It does require knowledge of the API to know which module to pull a function from.
 It could also lead to naming clashes if pulling functions directly from other scientific libraries.
+Type :code:`import this` for more information.